nmdollhopf/team1_wine_project/README.md

 Methods to rate subjective qualities of wine based on physical chemical compositions proved difficult, as shown from the process described herein.
 Moving to a binary result of `Average` and `Good` qualities is justified, however.
 The nuance between a wine rated a 5 and a wine rated a 6 is subtle and varies from taste-tester to taste-tester, which can even be influenced by slight congestion.
 Furthermore, the best-performing (non-binned) SVM models utilized by Cortez *et al.* reached maximum accuracy scores of ~65% and 62% for white and red wines, respectively.
 Indeed, Cortez *et al.* acknowledge that accuracy scores that include 'nearest neighbors' (i.e. a true-6 rated as a 5, 6, or 7 is "correct") reach 90%.

-The binary SVC model was able to predict rated qualities of wines based on the 11 available physico-chemical measurements with accuracies up to 100%.
+The binary SVC model was able to predict general qualities of wines based on the 11 available physico-chemical measurements with accuracies up to 100%.
 With such strong results, the project is a success.

 <br>

 ## Naive Physico-Chemical Clustering

 Quite readily, red and white wines are easily distinguishable from just the colors.
 As well, many people will be able to, at least vaguely, describe general differences in flavor profiles between red and white wines (e.g. red wines are drier, white wines are sweeter).
 Because flavor profiles are, most basically, a composition of chemicals, can a computer differentiate between red and white wines based on the 11 physico-chemical measurements in these datasets?
+(Code is available in [final_unsupervised_kmeans.ipynb](final_unsupervised_kmeans.ipynb).)

 ### Method